 • These 90 devotional readings, each based on a specific place in the lands of the Bible, will help you apply the truths of God’s Word to your daily journey of faith.

 • You’ll enjoy pertinent Scripture, inspirational quotes, photographs, maps, and a daily prayer.

 Question: What helps you in making the right decision?
-You can leave a comment by clicking here.
+To leave a comment, just click here.

 This post is adapted from Wayne’s book, Going Places with God: A Devotional Journey Through the Lands of the Bible.

 After going places with God, you’ll never be the same.